Ori (Moshe) Borenstein H"yd

 Ori, son of Dalia and Avi and grandson of Jack Borenstein , was born in Haifa on Shabbat Chanukah, 30 Kislev 5752 (7.12.91).

-Ori's second name Moshe, was in memory of his uncle and grandfather Moshe Nisenbaumwho was shot by the Nazis when caught hiding with his family.
+Ori's second name Moshe, was in memory of his uncle and also his great-grandfather Moshe Nisenbaum, who was shot by the Nazis when caught hiding with his family.

 After graduating Yeshiva High School in Sde Yaakov, he studied at the "Maoz" Mechina ( pre-military preparatory school) in Lod and continued at the "Or Yeshua" Hesder Yeshiva in Haifa, where he combined religious studies with significant military service as a soldier and commander in the Shimshon Battalion in the Kfir Brigade.